The following Maine Coon cat health problems can affect any cat. In general, Maine Coons are hardy and robust cats.

 Your vet will be on the lookout for any signs or symptoms.
 If HCM is detected, talk to your vet about medications and prognosis.

 Ask your breeder about any testing they have done on their cats.
-Hopefully, they can put your mind at rest.
+They should be able to put your mind at ease.

 When researching Maine Coon cat health problems, you may come across Spinal Muscular Atrophy, or SMA.
 This is also a genetically inherited disorder.